FlorianDelconte/TLDDC/README.md

 examples-ipol.torrent : download meshes and groundtruth id points

-Or use direct download for model :
+Or use direct download for models :

 http://91.173.109.8:44444/rrpr_models/models.tar.gz